DanyiiHuang/COMP2042_CW_hcydh1/README.md

 - Multi-Account player mode
 - Challenge Mode doesn't have leaderboard
 - Challenge Mode doesn't refresh the highest score since it does not save highest score.
+- Cannot create multi-account

 ## Reason of not working features
+- No multi-account because time limited
+- When reach 1024 the word will exceed cell frame(haven't found out where is this bug)

 ## List of new Java Class added
 - Controller.java